 As their clan sets out for a hunting expedition to hunt and gather food for the upcoming treacherous winter, Keda finds this new challenging job life-threatening.
 In the middle of the expedition, he is attacked by bison and thrown out from a nearby cliff only to land on a high face of the rock with no consciousness.
 His chieftain father shouts and cries but has no way to retrieve his son.
 Believing his son is dead, he mourns and eventually leaves his son.

 Keda, however, was not dead and woke up to find himself fighting for survival in a harsh and unforgiving landscape.
 As a pack of wolves attacks Keda, he injures one of those and saves himself by climbing on a tree.
 Later, driven by his nature, he nurses the wolf back to health and named him Alpha.
-There, the story moves up in the ladder as we see the man and animal befriend and they both fight the way out in a perilous journey back to home.
+There, the story moves up the ladder as we see the man and animal befriended and they both fight the way out on a perilous journey back home.

 Watch the movie trailer for ‘Alpha’

 ‘Alpha’ is an epic survival and coming-of-age story where the director Albert Hughes keeps everything simple without many melodramatic elements.
-Moreover, we don’t see any gore scene, and this makes it even watchable for the kids.
+Moreover, we don’t see any gore scenes, and this makes it even more watchable for the kids.

 As far as performance is concerned, lead actor Kodi Smit-McPhee as Keda has delivered an amazing act.
-His expression with some type of ice age native ‘super language’ makes it even credible and believable.
-Yes, the movie has the English subtitle for us to follow.
+His expression with some type of ice age native ‘super language’ makes it even more credible and believable.
+Yes, the movie has English subtitles for us to follow.